On a Conjecture of Rapoport and Zink: Conjectures

 \subsubsection{Evidence for the maximality of $\breve\CF^0_b$}

-We conjectured in Conjecture~\ref{Conj5.10} that the open $\breve E$-analytic subspace $\breve\CF^0_b\subset\breve\CF^{wa}_b$ and the local system $\CV$ from Theorems~\ref{ThmDOR} are maximal.
-For this it remains to prove that the local system does not extend to a larger open subspace $\breve\CF^0_b\subsetneq Y\subset\breve\CF^{wa}_b$.
-This is supported by the following results of Andreatta and Brinon~\cite{Andreatta,AB}.
+We conjectured in Conjecture~\ref{Conj5.10} that the open $\breve E$-analytic subspace $\breve\CF^0_b\subset\breve\CF^{wa}_b$ and the local system $\CV$ from Theorem~\ref{ThmDOR} are maximal.
+From this also Conjectures~\ref{Conj6.5} and \ref{Conj7.6} would follow.
+For this maximality it remains to prove that the local system does not extend to a larger open subspace $\breve\CF^0_b\subsetneq Y\subset\breve\CF^{wa}_b$.
+This is suggested by the following results of Andreatta and Brinon~\cite{Andreatta,AB,AB2}.
 Assume there exists a local system $\CV$ of $\BQ_p$-vector spaces on $Y$ as in Theorem~\ref{ThmDOR} and let $\wt Y$ be the space of $\BZ_p$-lattices inside $\CV$.